Ragusa

 The building overlooks Matteotti Square where the City Hall and Bank of Italy building are also located.
 The rational lines of the elevation testify to the architecture of the 1930s in Ragusa, an important period for the city that was to become the provincial capital in those years.
 The nine columns of the elevation support nine statues made by sculptor Corrado Vigni.

-Cava Gonfalone is an interesting site of industrial archaeology, a large cathedral stretching under the city for more than 15,000 square meters full of evidence and traces of the quarrymen's hard work, i pirriaturi, who for more than 200 years after the 1693 earthquake mined the stone blocks to rebuild Ragusa Ibla and expand the city with Upper Ragusa.
-The latomie of Cava Gonfalone were used as a location in an episode of the series Il commissario Montalbano
+Cava Gonfalone is an interesting site of industrial archaeology, a large cathedral that stretches under the city for more than 15,000 square meters full of evidence and traces of the hard work of the quarrymen, the pirriaturi, who for more than 200 years after the 1693 earthquake extracted the stone blocks to rebuild Ragusa Ibla and expand the city with Ragusa Superiore.
+The latomie of Cava Gonfalone were used as a location in an episode of the series Il Inspector Montalbano.

 GONFALONE Quarry Main Entrance, Via Giordano Bruno, 97100 Ragusa RG